 Schedule your intake appointment.
 Call (206) 684-8850 to schedule an intake appointment at the Applicant Service Center, or schedule an electronic plan intake appointment online.
 Contact firstname.lastname@example.org to be rescheduled into a priority appointment.
 Allow 2 weeks between when you submit your Priority Green application materials and your intake appointment.

 Initial plan review.
 During plan review, call (206) 684-7744 or email email@example.com ― your single point of contact to facilitate resolution of issues during plan review.

-Schedule your Built Green or LEED for Homes Inspection: Your Built Green or LEED verifier must inspect the project during construction.
-Prior to your final DPD inspection:
+Schedule your Built Green, LEED for Homes, or PHIUS Inspection: Your verifier must inspect the project during construction prior to your final Seattle DCI inspection:

-Schedule your DPD Alternative Path Inspection: DPD green building staff must inspect the project during construction.
-Contact us at firstname.lastname@example.org to schedule an inspection (prior to DPD's final inspection) so we can verify the Alternative Path requirements are built and installed per approved plans.
+Schedule your Seattle DCI Alternative Path Inspection: Seattle DCI green building staff must inspect the project during construction.
+Contact us at firstname.lastname@example.org to schedule an inspection (prior to Seattle DCI's final inspection) so we can verify the Alternative Path requirements are built and installed per approved plans.
 Please give us several days to schedule and respond to this request.

-Schedule your DPD Final Inspection: You can schedule a DPD inspection after you've completed your Built Green, LEED, or DPD Alternative Path Inspection.
+Schedule your Seattle DCI Final Inspection: You can schedule a Seattle DCI inspection after you've completed the required green building inspection.
 See the construction inspections page for when to call us and how to schedule your inspection.